-Acronis Backup for VMware supports the following file systems for the backed up virtual machines: NTFS/FAT16/FAT32/ext2/ext3/ext4/ReFS.
+Acronis vmProtect 7 supports the following file systems for the backed up virtual machines: NTFS/FAT16/FAT32/ext2/ext3/ext4.
 For other VM file systems sector level backup mode is used, which means that granular recovery from such archives is not possible (only entire VMs can be restored).
 An example of unsupported file systems are Linux LVM volumes (or Windows Dynamic Disks).
 They are backed up in sector-by-sector mode.